 (b) Disaccharides- are carbs with two sugar units.
 Ex.
 Table sugar (1part fructose and 1 part glucose)

 (c) Complex Sugars, Complex Carbs- SLOWLY absorb into your system, if they even absorb into your system.
 They are harder for your system to break down and therefore better for you (see Glycemic Index).
 They usually contain lots of vitamins & minerals as opposed to simple carbs.
 Examples are fruits, vegetables, beans, and nuts.

-Glycemic Index- Is a scale that measures the rate at which carbs absorb into your system.
-The quicker foods breakdown, the faster they enter your system.
+Glycemic Index- This is a scale that measures the rate at which carbs absorb into your system.
+The quicker foods break down, the faster they enter your system.
 When sugars enter your system and don’t have enough time to be used, they are stored as FAT.
-The more sugars

 It is recommended to eat 150-200 carbs per day for losing weight based on the formula I have laid out.
 Once you hit your target weight loss you can increase your carbs to over 200.

 Eating too few carbs (under 100 grams a day) could possibly impact your memory, according to the Institute of Medicine per the USDA.
 Drastically slashing carbs may also have an impact on your mood.

 “Carbs are your brain’s preferred energy source, and they boost the release of serotonin, a neurotransmitter that lifts your mood and makes you feel happy,” Brissette says.
 “That’s why low-carb diets are associated with a higher risk of depression.”